 Though land banks have existed for 40 years, there has been an explosion of interest and activity in land banks since 2009.
 Generally, land banks are created to strategically and nimbly acquire vacant, abandoned, and tax-delinquent properties and convert these liabilities into assets that support the community’s goals.
 Whether it’s providing expertise for state and local legislative efforts, conducting board trainings, or guiding innovation in the field of practice, we have been at the vanguard of the land bank movement, supporting creation and implementation efforts across the country, from Nebraska to New York and Michigan to Georgia.
 For more information on land banks and land banking, please visit the Land Bank Information Headquarters.

 Omaha, Nebraska, Municipal Land Bank Creation and Board Development (2013 – ongoing).
-Our involvement in Omaha traces back to 2013, when we were again contacted by state officials interested in drafting statewide land bank enabling legislation based on the legislative template included in Land Banks and Land Banking, a Community Progress publication authored by Frank Alexander.
+Our involvement in Omaha traces back to 2013, when we were again contacted by state officials interested in drafting statewide land bank enabling legislation based on the legislative template included in Land Banks and Land Banking, a Community Progress publication authored by Frank Alexander (2nd edition available here).
 Upon passage of the Nebraska state land bank statute, and adoption of the ordinance creating the Omaha Municipal Land Bank, Community Progress along with multiple local Omaha partners was honored for our contributions to this effort by the Omaha Habitat for Humanity Chapter.
 More recently, at the start of 2015, we carried out a two-day intensive board training for the newly seated board on issues ranging from land bank board governance and effective community engagement to the development of land bank acquisition, maintenance, and disposition policies.

 New York, Statewide Support (2010 – ongoing).
 Our work in New York over the last five years reflects the full range of support services we offer in the area of land banks and land banking.
 For more than a year, we educated state lawmakers on land banks as a coalition of legislators worked to develop state enabling legislation based on the template created by Frank Alexander, co-founder and Fellow of Community Progress.
 After the bill was signed into law in July 2011, Community Progress was retained by the state to help administer the program and guide communities in the creation of land banks.
 Since then, Community Progress has supported the creation and capacity-building of the New York Land Bank Association (NYLBA), helped produce a brief report on the first two years of the state’s nascent land bank movement, and carried out board training engagements with a few of the first land banks the state authorized.